What Happens If You *Don't* Have Any Vaccine Reaction?

-With approximately 12% of the Canadian population vaccinated, we have more information than ever about the four COVID-19 vaccines currently available to Canadians — and we also have a lot of information about their side effects.
+With more than 31 million people who have already received their first dose of vaccination in the UK, we have more information than ever about the three COVID-19 vaccines currently available to Brits and Americans — and we also have a lot of information about their side effects.
 Nausea, muscle pain, chills, fatigue, and a fever are all normal reactions.
 So normal, in fact, that some people might now be more worried about what it means if they feel nothing.

 Advertisement